Recurrence in a periodically driven and weakly damped Fermi-Pasta-Ulam-Tsingou chain: Model and methodology for our numerical simulations

 \section{Model and methodology for our numerical simulations}

 The equations of motion of the forced and damped \(\alpha\)-FPUT chain are

-where \(\eta \) is the damping coefficient , \(F\) and \(\Omega\) are the amplitude and frequency of the driving force.
+where \(\eta \) is the damping coefficient, \(F\) and \(\Omega\) are the amplitude and frequency of the driving force.
 The fixed boundary conditions are chosen: \(q_{0}=q_{N+1}=0\).

 We integrate Eq.~(1) using a Runge-Kutta algorithm (verified with both MATLAB's \texttt{ode45} and Python's \texttt{scipy.integrate.solve\_ivp}, yielding consistent results), with initial conditions \(q_n = 0\) and \(\dot{q}_n = 0\).
 In the original FPUT problem, Runge-Kutta methods are generally not used because they are not symplectic and therefore do not guarantee long-term energy conservation.
 In our driven–damped model, however, symplectic algorithm is not required.
-To minimize the influence of numerical errors, we set the solver's error tolerances smaller than the default values (e.g., \(\text{relative error tolerance} = 10^{-8}\), \(\text{absolute error tolerance} = 10^{-12}\)).
+To ensure numerical accuracy, the solver's relative and absolute error tolerances were reduced to \(10^{-8}\) and \(10^{-12}\), respectively, which are significantly smaller than the default settings.

-we have monitored the hamiltonian of the undriven, undamped \(\alpha\)-FPUT as the "total energy"
+we have monitored the hamiltonian of the undriven, undamped \(\alpha\)-FPUT as the ``total energy''

 and energies of the individual normal modes

 where the normal-mode frequencies are given by

 and the normal-mode coordinates \((Q_k, P_k)\) are related to the lattice coordinates \((q_n, p_n)\) via